1964 San Diego Chargers season: Week 2: vs. Boston Patriots

 Five turnovers proved too much for the Chargers to overcome in their home opener.
-The first significant takeaway was by the Charger defense - down 10–0 in the 2nd quarter, the pass rush of Karas forced a fumble from Babe Parilli, which Buncom recovered at the Patriot 8 yard line.
+The first significant takeaway was by the Charger defense - down 10–0 in the 2nd quarter, the pass rush of Karas forced a fumble from Babe Parilli, which Buncom recovered at the Patriot 8-yard line.
 Hadl, on for a struggling Rote, hit Alworth for a touchdown on the next play.
-The Patriots added a field goal 44 seconds before halftime, but two 20+ yard completions by Hadl moved San Diego into Blair's field goal range; his 30-yarder pulled it back to 13–10 at the break.
+The Patriots added a field goal 44 seconds before halftime, but two 20+ yard completions by Hadl moved San Diego into Blair's field goal range; his 30-yarder reduced the deficit to 13–10 at the break.

 Boston added another field goal at the start of the second half.
 Hadl then fumbled while being sacked, and Parilli threw his second touchdown of the game.
-After a Charger punt, Karas again forced a fumble from Parilli, this time making the recovery himself on the Patriot 16.
+After a Charger punt, Karas again forced a fumble from Parilli, this time making the recovery himself on the Patriot 16-yard line.
 Jerry MacDougall converted a 4th and 1 before scoring from a yard out, leaving the score at 23–17.
 After a further Patriot field goal (Gino Cappelletti hit 4 of 7 on the day), Rote returned to the game and was immediately intercepted in his own territory.
 Boston did nothing with that opportunity, but Alworth fumbled on the next Charger play from scrimmage, and Parilli's third touchdown made it 33–17.

 Hadl was again inserted at quarterback; he threw nine times on the ensuing drive, completing five for 80 yards, including a 15-yard touchdown to Don Norton; he also found MacDougall for a two-point conversion, reducing the deficit to eight points.
 Boston went three-and-out, and Alworth's 42-yard punt return had San Diego starting out only six yards from a potential tie.
 After three plays netted only two yards, head coach Sid Gillman opted to take the short field goal with 2:47 to play.
 Blair converted to pull his team with five points.
 His onside kick was then covered by the Patriots, but Boston again went three-and-out.
-Starting from his own 20 with 1:14 left to play, Hadl hit Alworth for 14 yards and MacDougall for 24, advancing to the Boston 42.
-His next pass went deep, but Patriot defensive back Ron Hall secured victory with his third interception of the day at his own 17 yard line.
+Starting from his own 20 with 1:14 left to play, Hadl hit Alworth for 14 yards and MacDougall for 24, advancing to the Boston 42-yard line.
+His next pass went deep, but Patriot defensive back Ron Hall secured victory with his third interception of the day at his own 17-yard line.

 The game was a rematch of the previous season's title game, won easily by San Diego.
-With Paul Lowe out injured, the Charger running game could muster only 84 yards.
+With Paul Lowe out injured, the Chargers' running game could muster only 84 yards.